liquidlight/slack-tea/README.md

 ### Can't decide who should make a brew?
 Let Slack do it for you

+_This uses the Slack API class created by 10w042 - the original can be found [on GitHub](https://github.com/10w042/slack-api).
+The class is included in this repo for ease of use._

-This Outgoing WebGook takes the members of the channel to decide who should get up and make a round of tea.
+This Outgoing WebHook takes the members of the channel to decide who should get up and make a round of tea.
 It uses people joined no matter if they are online or not.
 If you have members of the team that don't drink tea - then it might be worth making a dedicated channel.

 ### Installation